US STOCKS-Industrials lift Dow to record, techs drag S&P and Nasdaq

 wake of Trump's upcoming presidency.

-Six of the 11 major S&P sectors were higher, led by the
+Seven of the 11 major S&P sectors were lower, led by the

 that two patients died during a trial of its leukemia drug.